SpongePowered/SpongeDocs/source/plugin/data/custom/customdata.rst

 Data Builder Register
 =====================

-The final part of your custom data registeration is registering the data builder so your data can be constructed upon reboot.
+The final part of your custom data registration is registering the data builder so your data can be constructed upon reboot.
 This is registered though the :javadoc:`DataManager`, although it is recommended that you register it within the ``RegisterDataEvent``.

 .. code-block:: java

-    Sponge.dataManager().registerBuilder(LastAttackerDataManipulator.class, new LastAttackerDataBuilder());
+    Sponge.dataManager().registerBuilder(LastAttackerDataSerilizable.class, new LastAttackerDataBuilder());

 Simple Custom Data
 ==================